 (5) All files submitted will be kept for Festival archives.

-*Students: If you are waiving a submission fee, please include proof-of-enrollment at an accredited university in lieu of a receipt which can be either (i) a copy of a valid student ID or (ii) letter verifying enrollment from an accredited college or university.
+*Students: If you are requesting discounted submission fee of $25, please include proof-of-enrollment at an accredited university in lieu of a receipt which can be either (i) a copy of a valid student ID or (ii) letter verifying enrollment from an accredited college or university.
 If this is not included, your submission will be automatically disqualified.
 Please submit your documentation electronically or contact us for more information at email@example.com.

 *Multiple Entries: Each entered film must be submitted on its own file(s) and accompanied by its own completed “Entry Form”; please do not send a compilation file composed of works for separate entries.
 Each entry fee only applies to a single film submission.